sensor-network/open-data-portal/docs/README.md

 That's it!
 You can now see the data in the database.
 This query can be used to continuously upload data from your sensor.
-If you have multiple sensors at the same station, lets say a conductivity sensor which measures total dissolved solids, just specify multiple sensors in the `sensor_ids` field:
+If you have multiple sensors at the same station, lets say a conductivity sensor which measures total dissolved solids, just specify multiple sensors in the `sensors` field:

 ```json
 {